 Parking: The Housing Office can provide you with a list of parking garages in the area that provide hospital discounts.

 For Incoming Full-Time Fellows and Residents

 We are committed to supporting our incoming staff both professionally and personally for a successful program experience.
 Learn more about the benefits, programs, and other resources available to MSK trainees.

 MSK’s COVID-19 Response

 Since the beginning of the COVID-19 pandemic, MSK administration, faculty, and staff have gone to tremendous lengths to keep our patients and staff safe.
 In early February 2020, MSK initiated a comprehensive pandemic response led by the Hospital Incident Command System (HICS) leadership.
 Since then, MSK has continually evolved its response to the pandemic as needed to protect patients, staff and visitors to the hospital.
 It has been a challenging time, but MSK has risen to that challenge while continuing to provide excellent care to our patients.
-In the short video below, Graduate Medical Education Committee Chair and Designated Institutional Official, Dr. Monika Shah, provides an overview of MSK’s response to COVID-19.
+In the short video below, Deputy Physician-In-Chief for Education and Faculty Affairs and Designated Institutional Official, Dr. Monika Shah, provides an overview of MSK’s response to COVID-19.
 For our latest policies on COVID-19 vaccination, please see our FAQs.